rabraker/L1c/doc/building.rst

 * Python3-dev and python3-setuptools, if building the the python interface.
 * Matplotlib is needed for plotting in some examples
 * Valgrind (optional) to run the memory leak tests.
-* Two test cases still rely on matlab to produce the required data.
-If matlab is unavailible, you can run the tests anyway but

-:code:`test_line_search` and :code:`test_l1qc_newton_1iter` will fail.
 Details and suggestions follow.
 Or run :code:`./configure --help` if this is old hat to you.

 Presently, the configure script will not finish if it does not find :code:`cJSON` or :code:`check`.